Professor Matthew Sangster

 Supervision

-I am currently co-supervising work on Terry Pratchett's Discworld series, Tolkien and ethics, contemporary representations of the Devil, liminal spaces in children's Fantasy, video games in contemporary fiction, the 1820s periodical the Glasgow Looking Glass, psychology and Fantasy gaming, Tolkien's poetry, Tamora Pierce, China Miéville, and Fantasy and Virtual Reality.
-Students I supervise are funded by the AHRC/SGSAH and the University's LKAS scheme.
+I have co-supervised doctoral projects on topics including Terry Pratchett's Discworld series, Tolkien and ethics, contemporary representations of the Devil, video games in contemporary fiction, the 1820s periodical the Glasgow Looking Glass, psychology and Fantasy gaming, Tolkien's poetry, Tamora Pierce, China Miéville, Fantasy tropes, Tolkien and queerness, video games and ecology, student marginalia, Tolkien and Romanticism and improvement in early-nineteenth-century Scottish novels.
+Students I supervise have secured funding from the AHRC/SGSAH and the University's LKAS scheme.

 - Gabriel Elvery